 A human flea can jump 20 cm high and over 150 times its length.
 This is the equivalent of humans jumping 440 metres!
 And when they jump, fleas reach a speed of 100 cm per second with an acceleration of 140G.
 This speed is 20 times the speed of an Apollo rocket.
 This acceleration is equal to what we would feel if we crashed our car into a wall while going 300 km per hour.
 One more interesting fact is that fleas for some reason like women more than men.

 Masters Pest Control Sydney

-Our focus is on providing safe and natural pest management and eradication, perfectly suited for people who care about their families and loved ones.
-We get rid of the pests that spread diseases such as rats and cockroaches and we are specialists at termite eradication and remedial work.
-We can help you get rid of so many pests: ants, bed bugs, cockroaches, rats, spiders and termites.
+Our focus is on providing safe and natural pest management and prevention, perfectly suited for people who care about their families and loved ones.
+We get rid of the pests that spread diseases such as rats and cockroaches.

 Call (02) 8007 4666 for inquiries!